-- The capture of all the context factors uses browser and server technologies that do not require applets or plug-ins or the installation of software in the user devices.
+- The capture of all the context-aware authentication factors uses browser and server technologies that do not require applets or plug-ins or the installation of software in the user devices.

 - Applications can invoke authentication functionality using the SAML 2.0 (e.g., Google Apps and Salesforce) and OAuth 2.0 (adapted for mobile applications) protocols, both HTTP based.
 In each authentication response, TrustedX includes the identity attributes required for applications to establish their own sessions.
 The platform also supports the applications invoking the TrustedX signature and encryption services.

 TrustedX acts as an agent between the user applications and the identity services.
 The applications use the OAuth 2.0 or SAML 2.0 protocols to invoke TrustedX.
 LDAP/AD, RADIUS and PKI identity services are supported.

 The platform provides several strategies for integrating the authentication, which even includes participating in existing deployments: